harel-coffee/ppi-auto/README.md

 ## Running Prediction (example) ##

 The prediction mode outputs a prediction for each instance of the dataset (`-d`) with respect to the solution given by its phenotype (`-sol`).
+This mode does not assume that the dataset has the dependent variable (observation).
 It can process the instances sequentially; e.g.:

 ~~~~~~~~
    ./main -d ../problem/vento/speed_A305_1.tes -ncol 36 -sol '6 10015 10064 5.000000000000 10035 10015 10064 3.000000000000 10062' -pred